-- MCU sets I2CSTA[SRD] = 1.
-This forces the I2C controller to generate a stop condition after the I2CDAI register contents are received. - The data from the device is latched into the I2CDAI register (stop condition is transmitted). - The RXF bit in the I2CSTA register is set and interrupts the MCU, indicating that data is available. - The MCU reads the I2CDAI register.
-This clears the RXF bit (I2CSTA[RXF] = 0) - End
+- MCU sets bit 1 (SRD) in the I2STA register to 1.
+This forces the I2C controller to generate a stop condition after the I2CDAI register contents are received. - The data from the device is latched into the I2CDAI register (stop condition is transmitted). - Bit 7 (RXF) in the I2CSTA register is set and interrupts the MCU, indicating that data is available. - The MCU reads the I2CDAI register.
+This clears bit 7 (RXF) in the I2CSTA register.